kstenerud/go-subvert/README.md

 Subvert
 =======

-Package subvert provides functions to subvert go's type protections and expose unexported values & functions.
+Package subvert provides functions to subvert go's type & memory protections, and expose unexported values & functions.

 This is not a power to be taken lightly!
 It's expected that you're fully versed in how the go type system works, and why there are protections and